 He tested this in multiple ways using the video input lag testing device.

 He then tested the same by routing the HDMI cable through an HDMI Matrix.
-Basically, the HDMI Matrix can be substituted for a PC, gaming console or a set top box.
+The HDMI Matrix can be substituted for a PC, gaming console, or set-top box.

 This setup required two HDMI cables.
-One going from the tester to the HDMI matrix and the other going from the HDMI matrix to the TV.
+One goes from the tester to the HDMI matrix, and the other goes from the HDMI matrix to the TV.
 And as expected, the result was still the same 14ms of delay.

-He then tested again with a 100ft HDMI cable and a complex system not just with a single HDMI matrix, but two HDMI matrix which were connected via CAT5 ethernet cable and lo and behold the result was still the same 14ms of delay.
+He tested again with a 100ft HDMI cable and a complex system, not just with a single HDMI matrix, but two HDMI matrices connected via CAT5 ethernet cable, lo and beheld.
+The result was still the same 14ms of delay.

-It should be noted that while the HDMI cable does not cause any lags, there is a still a 14ms of lag that is generated due the delays in video processing inside the TV itself.
-This lag has nothing to do with the HDMI cable or the HDMI interface and everything to do with the image processing technology and chips within the TV.
+It should be noted that while the HDMI cable does not cause any lags, there is still a 14ms of lag generated due to the delays in video processing inside the TV itself.
+This lag has nothing to do with the HDMI cable or the HDMI interface and everything to do with the TV’s image processing technology and chips.

 Here is the complete video: